This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 12. Cooking Classes

 Cooking classes are really good fun and a perfect activity for foodies who want to learn more about Khmer cuisine and how to cook dishes such as Cambodian Amok.
 Cooking classes are also a great rainy day activity if you want to do something a bit more interesting than getting drunk on Pub Street.
-Click here to book a Morning Cambodian Cooking Class.
+Click here to book a Cambodian Cooking Class.

 13. Phare, the Cambodian Circus